 Mitigation measures will include periodic site inspections, as outlined in Baffinland's EPP (BAF-PH1-830-P16-0008), to ensure existing drainage routes are maintained and surface water infrastructure is operating as designed.
-Erosion and sedimentation controls as outlined in Sections 6.2 and 6.3 of this Plan will be utilized as required to address erosion and sedimentation concerns from construction and ongoing operations at the Milne Port and Mary River sites.
+Erosion and sedimentation controls as outlined in Sections 6.2 and 6.3 of this Plan will be utilized as required to address erosion and sedimentation concerns from construction and ongoing operations.
 Routine monitoring shall be completed to ensure compliance with applicable regulations and prescribed threshold values.